finos/common-domain-model/docs/eligible-collateral-representation.md

 identify a majority of collateral issuers and covers a wide range of asset types that are commonly seen in eligible collateral data.

-The approach in the CDM is to adopt a similar method to the \'Animal Kingdom\' tree and taxonomy (kingdom → phylum → class → order→ family → genus → species) -- i.e., that there is one method for describing any of the core attributes of an "animal" (i.e., type of issuer/type of asset/type of economic terms) that need to be referenced, but only one
+The approach in the CDM is to adopt a similar method to the 'Animal Kingdom' tree and taxonomy (kingdom → phylum → class → order→ family → genus → species) -- i.e., that there is one method for describing any of the core attributes of an "animal" (i.e., type of issuer/type of asset/type of economic terms) that need to be referenced, but only one